Student may have spotted rare asteroid

 Tara’s research project is a mini-version of the work Dr. Solontoi did for his dissertation.
 “I looked through 200,000 of these images.
 They gave me a PhD for finding 36,” he joked.

-This story originally appeared in the Spring 2015 edition of Lynchburg College Magazine.
+This story originally appeared in the Spring 2015 edition of University of Lynchburg Magazine.